Using the Conflict Filter to Resolve Reviewer Disagreements in EasySLR

 3. How do I use the Conflict Filter?

-Reviewers can access these articles and modify their decisions based on internal discussion.
+1. Reviewers can access these articles and Update their decisions based on internal discussion.

 Q. What happens after reviewers agree on a decision?